This page will help you understand Iowa alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 It’s illegal for adults aged 18 through 20 to buy or attempt to buy alcohol.
 The state punishes the first violation with a fine of $100.
 A second carries a fine of $500.
 In addition, the violator must choose between two punishments.
 One is a substance abuse evaluation.
 The other is a driver’s license suspension for up to one year.

 For a third or subsequent violation the fine is $500.
 The state revokes the license for up to one year.
 A juvenile court handles the matter if the violation was by a non-adult.

 Iowa’s drinking laws requires drivers to submit to alcohol testing if requested by police.
 Everyone has the Constitutional right to refuse.
 But the penalty for using that right is a is license revocation for one year.

 Note that these penalties do not apply to refusing to submit to a field sobriety test.
 These tests are very unreliable.
-For example, 30% of people with a zero BAC (00.0%) fail.
+For example, 30% of people with a zero BAC (00.0%) fail under ideal conditions.
 That is, about one in three completely sober people fails them.

-However, police love them.
+However, following lawyers’ advice may take great willpower.
+After all, police love the tests.
 They have clever ways to get people to take them.
 Some even falsely say the law requires it.
 Of course, that’s not true.
-In fact no law in any state requires it.
+In fact, no law in any state requires it.

 Learn much more at Never Take a Field Sobriety Test Say DUI Lawyers.

 For a first conviction, the state fines people up to $1,000.
 The penalty may include at least two days in jail, and revocation of the boating license for one year.

 Upon a second conviction, the state fines people up to $5,000.
 They may go to jail for at least seven days.
 Finally, the state may revoke their operator’s license for two years.

 In addition, those convicted of BWI must take substance abuse evaluation and treatment.
 They must also take a course for drinking drivers.